hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-mail-domains admin

-The function for deleting all users mail domains.
+This function for deleting all users mail domains.

 *******************************************************************